 But let’s get serious, and acknowledge that this is actually an example of the typical appalling behaviour some managers use, whether they are aware of it or not.

 Management Style is an umbrella term that describes a typical set of behaviours that leaders operate from.
-Knowing your typical management style will help you to understand yourself better, and assess whether you need training in order to adopt other management styles according to the ever-changing situational needs of the organization.
+Knowing your typical management style will help you to understand yourself better, and assess whether you need training in order to adopt other management styles according to the ever-changing situational needs of the organisation.

 What’s your style?